Printing will be unavailable at East Regional Library on Tuesday, April 14, and Wednesday, April 15, due to maintenance.

 Do I need a library card to join?

-No, you do not need a library card to participate in Summer Reading; however, while you’re visiting, we encourage you to sign up for a card if you do not already have one to access our full range of resources and services.
+No, you do not need a library card to participate in Summer Reading.
+If you don’t already have a card, though, we encourage you to sign up for one while you’re visiting!

 Registration